 Wineries in the Sonoma Valley do not have full service restaurants.
-There are a number of wineries that have pre-made picnic and/or deli items available.
+There are a number of wineries that conduct food and wine pairings, and others that have pre-made picnic and/or deli items available.
 Many wineries are happy to have visitors use their picnic facilities.

 Wineries and tasting rooms generally open between 10:00 AM - 11:00 AM and close between 4:30 PM - 6:00 PM.
 Many wineries stop pouring wine one half hour before the tasting room closes.

 It depends on the winery or tasting room, but most wineries are open year round with the exception of major holidays such as Thanksgiving, Christmas Day, New Years Day, and Easter Sunday.
 Wineries may have limited hours the day before a major holiday or on nationally recognized holidays such as Independence Day, Memorial Day, Labor Day, etc. Some may also have shorter hours in the winter season.